arunavo4/gitea-mirror/src/content/docs/quickstart.md

    docker-compose --profile production up -d
    ```

-3. Access the application at http://localhost:4321
+3. Access the application at [http://localhost:4321](http://localhost:4321)

 ### Manual Installation

+If you prefer to run the application directly on your system:

 1. Clone the repository:
    ```bash